MRCCA Rulemaking Project - FAQs

 What do the draft rules include?

-The major topics included in the draft rules include:
+The major topics included in the working draft rules include:

 - Responsibilities and duties of state, regional and local government

-- Preparation, review, approval and adoption of local plans and ordinance
+- Preparation, review, approval and adoption of local plans and ordinances

 - How nonconformities, conditional and interim uses and variances are addressed

-- Establishment of seven districts, each with its own dimensional and design standards
+- Establishment of six districts, each with its own dimensional standards

 - General development standards for roads and other transportation facilities, recreational facilities, stairways, and signs